 Bishop Thomas K. Gorman High School believes in the harmonious development of the whole person.
 When disharmony occurs in a student's life, however, the school has an obligation to intercede.
 Students who do not place enough emphasis on their academic studies, as evident through two or more failures on their progress reports or report cards will be ineligible for extracurricular activities until they have remediated their deficiencies.

 Bishop Thomas K. Gorman Catholic School's academic eligibility reflects guidelines set out by the Texas Association of Private and Parochial Schools (TAPPS) and Bishop Thomas K. Gorman's Athletic Department.
 Students regain their eligibility status at the end of every six weeks marking period.
-If a student is failing in more than one subject, he/she will be declared ineligible at 8:00 a.m. on the Wednesday following the marking period and will remain ineligible until the three week designated ineligibility period ends.
+If a student is failing in more than one subject, he/she will be declared ineligible at 8:00 a.m. on the Wednesday following the marking period and will remain ineligible until halfway mark of the next term.

 Ineligibility will end if the grades are brought up to passing at the end of the three week progress report time according to the following criteria: